yocontra/framework/CONTRIBUTING.md

 If you have a new feature or large change in mind, please open a new issue with your suggestion to discuss the idea together.

-## Commit Messages

-- Use past tense ("added x feature").
-- Less than 72 characters for the first line of your commit.

 ## Code Style

 We follow the [JavaScript Standard Style](http://standardjs.com).